shashankprasanna/aws-dl1-workshop-2022/content/3_migrate_models_dl1/EfficientNet.md

 ---
-title: "4.2 Notebook: Migrating TensorFlow EfficientNet to Habana Gaudi"
+title: "3.2 Notebook: Migrating TensorFlow EfficientNet to Habana Gaudi"
 weight: 3
 ---

+#### Open the following notebook:

+`aws-dl1-workshop-2022/notebooks/2_EfficientNet_Jupyter_Notebook`

 In this session, we will learn how to migrate EfficientNet in public TensorFlow [model garden](https://github.com/tensorflow/models/tree/master/official/vision/image_classification) to